Fresh, real-world examples plus expert tactics small businesses can borrow

 Brand voice example #4: Buck & Buck

-A few things immediately stand out with a quick look at the selected snippets of copy from Buck & Buck’s website in the image above:
+A few things immediately stand out from the selected snippets of copy from Buck & Buck’s website in the image above:

-• Their highly descriptive, explanatory style isn’t just for SEO purposes.
-It humanises the brand, making them more approachable even to first-time customers who might be embarrassed or uncomfortable about needing / purchasing their first set of elderly apparel.
+- Their highly descriptive, explanatory style isn’t just for SEO purposes.
+It humanizes the brand, making them more approachable even to first-time customers who might be embarrassed or uncomfortable about needing/purchasing their first set of elderly apparel.

-• They take a more serious tone in their writing to show that they’re precise with what they do, i.e. that they are experts in senior-friendly clothing.
-But they don’t come across as stern or unsympathetic.
+- They take a more serious tone in their writing to show that they’re serious and precise with what they do, i.e. that they are experts in senior-friendly clothing.
+(Note that they don’t come across as stern or unsympathetic.)

 These are all very conscious brand voice choices to (1) appeal to and endear themselves with their target customer and (2) give insight into what they stand for as a brand.